NotSwan/AppliedProgrammingGroup/EH Process Models/EH.L2.waterfall.md

 	 -  Create a login system to establish and enforce what permissions each user has
 	- Test that the functionality established in the unit test still works in the integrated system
 	- Test that users are unable to preform the actions of a user type they are not
+	- Test for extraneous inputs and such error handling

 ## Operation and Maintenance
  - Roll out the System and listen for user feedback